 This section details a variety of approaches to formative assessment.
-Over time, each approach will be implemented, and a reflection feedback sheet will detail any learnings (see corresponding numbers in the relevant section of the policy folder).
+Teaching staff have an opportunity to meet and discuss the various approaches detailed below and review the impact on a reflection feedback sheet (see corresponding numbers in the relevant section of the policy folder in each departmental base).